RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 The grant of rights clause transfers ownership rights in, and therefore control over, certain parts of the work from the author to the publisher.

 Red flags are terms like "all rights" or "world rights".
-Worse an actual transfer of the copyright, which we see in the bad example above.
+Worse is an actual transfer of the copyright, which we see in the bad example above.
 Notice how in the good examples above the language clearly grants only the right to "print, publish, reproduce, distribute" and the like.
 By specifying each right separately the author makes it clear that other rights (for instance film rights, audio book rights, or ebook rights) will all be handled separately.

 In keeping with our analogy of a bundle of rights being much like a bundle of sticks, the author and his representatives should sell each right separately.
 Never the whole bundle.
 One stick at a time, and for each stick limit the languages, territories, and formats being granted, which means that the grant or license for each right should include the following:

 * The territory (country or countries) or the geographical area where the Publisher may exercise the rights granted;
 * The time period; how long may the Publisher exercise these rights?
-* The language (English, Spanish, German, Japanese &hellip;
+* The language (English, Spanish, German, Japanese&hellip;)
 * Is the right exclusive or nonexclusive?
 In other words may the author also sell the right to publish English language editions in the United Kingdom to more than one publisher?

 Territories, language, and exclusivity are usually expressed in the grant itself.
 The time period usually says "for the full term of the copyright available to the Work," but in fact this period of time is usually limited by the "Out of Print" provisions described below.

-In the bad example above, the publisher makes a land grab for the copyright itself. **Don't assign or transfer the copyright itself** Never transfer or assign “copyright,” “ownership of copyright” or “all rights.”
+In the bad example above, the publisher makes a land grab for the copyright itself. **Don't assign or transfer the copyright itself.** Never transfer or assign “copyright,” “ownership of copyright” or “all rights.”

 Of course, it's necessary to grant some exclusive rights (that's what you are selling) but care must be taken in granting rights in languages other than English and territories other than North America.
 If this is a small press, are they really set up to exploit those rights?
 Or will they just end up owning them and sitting on them?

 ### Delivery of the Manuscript ###

-Here the author promises to deliver a manuscript containing a specified number of words, for example: 80,000 words, or a range: 90,000 to 110,000 word.
+Here the author promises to deliver a manuscript containing a specified number of words, for example: 80,000 words; or a range: 90,000 to 110,000 word.
 Not pages.
 These clauses may also include a general description of the manuscript (fiction or nonfiction) and general tone or genre.

 If there are maps, photos, illustrations and the like, a description of these should also be included here, as well as who pays to obtain and prepare them (usually the author pays).
-Also, in the case of a nonfiction book, the publisher may require that the author prepare and index, or pay the publisher to have one prepared.
+Also, in the case of a nonfiction book, the publisher may require that the author prepare an index or pay the publisher to have one prepared.
 These can be expensive, often a few hundred dollars or more.

 #### Satisfactory Manuscript